Posted on Nov 6th, 2018

 An “unconventional” (at least for me) portrait I’ve shot with the OnePlus 6T.
 Sometimes photography has to look over the perfect “beautiful” image.

-If there’s something that will improve more your photography, this is not the new sensor or the higher MP count, but the inspiration from
+If there’s something that will improve more your photography, this is not the new sensor or the higher MP count, but the inspiration from life, travels and experience of every form of art that you can find around.

 About all the other feature of the OnePlus 6T camera